Suizer98/pydxf/readme.md

 [[_TOC_]]

 ## Description
-Convert DXF and DWG engineering CAD files to GeoJSON and Shapefile formats for web GIS applications.
+Convert DXF and DWG engineering CAD files to GeoJSON, Shapefile, and GeoPackage formats for web GIS applications.
 This project provides a microservice API for on-demand conversion of CAD files.

 Tech stacks: